 Set small, achievable goals to keep yourself positive.
 Even if some days you’re only running for five minutes, that’s still a day you ran.
 Allow yourself to go at your own pace—literally.
 You’re improving your endurance and keeping your body in shape as long as you run regularly!

 Being a part of a community of runners is a great way to learn more training tips and keep yourself motivated.
-Join the CHI St. Joseph Health Run Club and receive a training guide, monthly running e-challenges, and access to training sessions with a sports medicine expert—all at no charge.
+Join the St. Joseph Health Run Club and receive a training guide, monthly running e-challenges, and access to training sessions with a sports medicine expert—all at no charge.